Producers Guild Awards 2018 Winners: The Complete List

 Hard Knocks: Training Camp with the Tampa Bay Buccaneers (Season 12)

-Real Sports with Bryant Gumbel (Season 23)
+WINNER: Real Sports with Bryant Gumbel (Season 23)

 SportsCenter with Scott Van Pelt (Season 3)